AI Trail Analysis

 Regulations⌄

 As part of the Appalachian Trail in a National Forest, standard Leave No Trace principles apply.
 Dogs are welcome but must be kept on a leash.
-Respect wildlife and natural resources.
+While day hiking doesn't require permits, check specific AT regulations if planning any overnight stays.

 Nearby amenities⌄